Chart Color Schemes

 Health performance in Cootamundra is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Cootamundra faces significant health challenges, affecting both younger and older age groups.
-Approximately half of its population (around 3,833 people) has private health cover, lower than the national average of 55.3%.
+Cootamundra faces significant health challenges, with various conditions affecting both younger and older residents.
+Approximately 50% (~3,833 people) have private health cover, lower than the national average of 55.3%.

 The most prevalent medical conditions are arthritis (12.9%) and mental health issues (9.4%).
-Conversely, 56.5% of residents report no medical ailments, compared to 64.5% in Rest of NSW.
-Cootamundra has a higher proportion of seniors aged 65 and over at 32.8% (2,536 people), compared to 19.6% in Rest of NSW.
-Health outcomes among seniors align with the general population's health profile.
+Conversely, 56.5% report no medical ailments, compared to 64.5% in Rest of NSW.
+Residents aged 65 and over comprise 32.8% (2,536 people), higher than the 19.6% in Rest of NSW.
+Seniors' health outcomes present challenges similar to those of the general population.

 Frequently Asked Questions - Health